mlarosa2/money_track/README.md

 # Money Track

+A budgeting app to teach your children the value of a dollar!
-A budgeting app powered by Rails 5 and Angular 2.
+Powered by Rails 5 and Angular 2.

 ## How to run